fa-mi-lu-si/ducky/README.md

 # Ducky

-This is a demo of how to bring in real time sensor data to a simulated environment
+This is a demo of how to bring in real time sensor data to a simulated environment The physics simulation is done in godot with the rapier physics addon

 # Hardware